 A George III silver Wax Jack for General Grey.

-A George III silver Wire-work Wax-Jack, London 1795, by Robert Hennell.
+A George III silver Wire-work Wax-Jack, London 1795, by Henry Greenaway.
 The foot is engraved with a contemporary crest within a motto collar of the order of the Bath, for General Charles Grey, 1st Earl Grey, 1729-1807.
 General Grey returned to England from service abroad in 1794.